-B-35.
+B-38.
 ASA supports the adoption and use of biotechnologyderived products in farming operations.
-ASA supports biotechnology and believes the development of biotechnology-enhanced crop varieties and products will benefit farmers, consumers and the environment.
-ASA believes biotechnology is a key tool that will help us meet growing world food, health and energy needs.
-ASA believes that it is critical that USDA, EPA and FDA operate a timely, efficient, predictable, and science-based regulatory system for approval of new biotech traits.
+ASA supports biotechnology and believes the development of biotechnology-enhanced crop varieties and products will benefit farmers, consumers, and the environment.
+ASA supports the use of biotechnology as a key tool to help us meet growing world food, health and energy needs.
+ASA supports USDA, EPA and FDA operating a timely, efficient, predictable, and science-based regulatory system for approval of new biotech traits.
 (2018)